beacontalk/mirrorbits/README.md

 * Redis 3.2 or later (with [persistence](https://redis.io/topics/persistence) enabled)
 * GeoIP2 databases from [Maxmind](https://dev.maxmind.com/geoip/geoip2/geolite2/) (preferably updated regularly)

-:warning: **GeoIP-legacy is not supported anymore, please use the new GeoIP2 mmdb databases!**
+:warning: **GeoIP-legacy is not supported any more, please use the new GeoIP2 mmdb databases!**

 **Optional:**